-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's Building Fund internal control or on its compliance as they pertain to Proposition 39, Election of Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the internal control and compliance of the District's Building Fund as they pertain to Proposition 39, Election of Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's Building Fund internal control or on its compliance as they pertain to the Bonds.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the internal control and compliance of the District's Building Fund as they pertain the Bonds.
 Accordingly, this communication is not suitable for any other purpose.